23-Year-Old Defenseman – New Jersey Devils

 Damon Severson Contract Information:

-Signed a three-year, entry level contract with the Devils in September of 2012.
+Signed a six-year, $25 million deal with the Devils in September of 2017.

 To instantly reveal our fantasy analysis of every player – including Damon Severson – simply subscribe now.

 |2017-18 Proj||23||NHL||NJ||79||Subscribe now to see our 2017-18 projections for Damon Severson|

 Age is determined on October 1st of each season.No Yes

 Damon Severson: Past News Updates ( ▲ View most recent update )

 Severson managed 21 points while seeing just over 18 minutes of ice time per game in 72 appearances last season, but the soon-to-be 22-year-old will likely be asked to fill a larger role with fellow youngster Adam Larsson having been shipped out to Edmonton in the Taylor Hall trade.
 The 2012 second-rounder managed five power-play points a year ago, and landing a more prominent place on the man advantage would be key to further enhancing his resume.
 As it stands, his youth and upside still make Severson the most appealing option on an underwhelming Devils blue line.